 According to the most recent data collected by the American Bar Association (ABA) on law school admissions, minority enrollment increased in 2018.

-While the percentages of law students who identify as Asian, American Indian, or Native Hawaiian closely reflect the percentages found in the general population, Black Americans and Hispanics remain underrepresented in law schools across the country.
+While the percentages of law students who identify as Asian, Native American, or Native Hawaiian closely reflect the percentages found in the general population, Black Americans and Hispanics remain underrepresented in law schools across the country.

 Here at Enjuris, we conduct our annual Women in Law School report to analyze gender enrollment in law schools.
 In that same vein, we decided to take a close look at race and ethnicity demographics in ABA-accredited law schools.

 On average, the 2018 law school class was more racially diverse than the 2017 class.
 Every race and ethnicity that the ABA tracks through the ABA Annual Questionnaire increased by at least 6.1%.
-This includes Hispanics, American Indians or Alaska Natives, Asians, Black Americans, Native Hawaiians or other Pacific Islanders, and Whites.
+This includes Hispanics, Native Americans or Alaska Natives, Asians, Black Americans, Native Hawaiians or other Pacific Islanders, and Whites.

 The racial makeup of law students in ABA-accredited law schools comes close to reflecting the racial makeup of the United States population as a whole.
 The first pie chart below shows the total percentage breakdown of races in the US according to the US Census Bureau.